-Hey dudes.
 So the boredom has subsided, as I knew it would.
-Mostly because we’ve been flitting off to various cities every weekend for appearances and pop culture expos, which is tiring but also super fun and pretty much the best way to see the world.
+Mostly because we’ve been traveling a ton to pop culture expos, which is tiring but also super fun and pretty much the best way to see the world.
 There’s a reason why lots of actors are trying to break into the convention scene: because it’s the best.

 Another reason why the notion of “boredom” is gone is because I’ve started to embrace the quiet and routine that happens during the weekdays I’m home.
-This kid I’ve got has a way of making me want to drop everything just to hang around him, and I’ve really started to count my lucky stars at having the freedom and time to experience all of his moments.
-I know a lot of working parents don’t get that, and as all of us mommies and daddies know, sometimes watching your kid climb up a slide is sort of the best thing in life there is.
-When I’m really old (and look like Sofia Loren, cuz this lady will be kept in tact with all the cosmetic help I feel like taking advantage of, thanks– I will be preserved in my tomb like a plastic fine wine.
-You can come visit me and worship at it if you want!), the thing I won’t remember is all the silly jobs I didn’t do.
-What I will be proud of, however, is that I was there for my child when he needed me.
+This kid I’ve got has a way of making me want to drop everything just to hang around him, and I’ve started to count my lucky stars at having the freedom and time to experience all of his “moments”.
+I know a lot of working parents don’t get that, and as all of us moms and dads know, sometimes watching your kid climb up a slide is sort of the best thing in life there is.
+When I’m really old but you wouldn’t really know it because of all the cosmetic help I plan on having, the thing I won’t remember is all the jobs I didn’t do.
+What I will be proud of, however, is that I was there for my child as much as I was able to have been.
 So I’m choosing not to feel anxious about taking breaks from work, and waiting for the “right thing” that lets me stay in my city and still see him every day, because man is he growing fast.
 Do I also feel like it’s important for children to see their parents go after their dreams?
-Hell yes…. and I’ll still be dreaming and fulfilling my goals as best I can.
+Hell yes…. and I’ll still be chasing my goals as best I can.
 But I’ll equally be relishing these spontaneous cuddles and imaginary stew-making sessions until he’s too cool to want to hang out with me anymore.
 It’s all about balance, is my long-winded point.
 Possibly the toughest concept to grasp.

 Spaghetti Squash Chicken “Pasta” with Sundried Tomatoes and Cauliflower